The Moove It’s customer-centric model with an NPS of 82.02 certified by PwC

 We have also been aware of our errors.
 In the case of mistakes, we took the time to figure out the real root cause of each problem, and then implemented the necessary steps to improve.
 This process is key to demonstrating trust and building a long-term relationship.
 Since the beginning of Moove It, we have accompanied many clients in their journey from their first days of life through their own digital transformations to achieve success in their industry.

-Our customer-centric approach allowed us to transform ourselves and learn from each experience, growing to a 150 people company that is building products for a great variety of clients in a wide range of industries, including Healthcare, Fintech, Entertainment, Education, IoT, Real Estate, and even other smaller, as Computer Software, Chemicals, or Hiring & Recruiting.
+Our customer-centric approach has allowed us to transform ourselves and learn from each experience, growing to the 250 person company that we are today.
+We’ve built software products for a great variety of businesses in a wide range of industries, including healthcare, fintech, entertainment, education, IoT, real estate, hi-tech/software, as well as more niche sectors such as chemicals, and hiring & recruiting.

-We were encouraged by the consistent positive feedback we received from our clients, but we wanted to look deeper so we started to investigate if there was a good metric we could use to accurately measure our client’s satisfaction.
+We were encouraged by the consistent positive feedback we received from our clients, but wanted to look deeper so we started to investigate if there was a good metric we could use to accurately measure their satisfaction.
 That’s why 2 years ago we decided to start measuring our client satisfaction using the Net Promoter Score (NPS).

 The NPS is the percentage of clients rating their likelihood to recommend a company, a product, or a service to a friend or colleague.
 It has been widely adopted by Fortune 500 companies and other large organizations, and it is based on a simple question:

 How likely is it that you would recommend our company/product/service to a friend or colleague?

 Based on the answers to this simple question, you can calculate a number in the range of -100 to +100, which in turn gives you a measure of your client’s satisfaction with the provided service.
 The higher the Net Promoter Score is, the happier the different clients are with the quality of your service.

 Our latest score is amazing: 82.02 without any detractors